-- The drive is operated per this specification using DC power as defined in this manual (see Section 6.2). - Errors caused by host system failures are excluded from error rate computations. - · Assume random data. - Default OEM error recovery settings are applied.
+- The drive is operated in accordance with this manual using DC power as defined in paragraph 7.2, "DC power requirements." - Errors caused by host system failures are excluded from error rate computations. - Assume random data. - Default OEM error recovery settings are applied.
 This includes AWRE, ARRE, full read retries, full write retries and full retry time.

-5.1.1 Recoverable Errors
+6.1.1 Recoverable Errors

-Recoverable errors are those detected and corrected by the drive, and do not require user intervention.
+Recovereable errors are those detected and corrected by the drive, and do not require user intervention.